cerner/fhir.cerner.com/content/millennium/r4/foundation/documents/document-reference.md

 _Implementation Notes_

+* Search operation is supported for clinical-note, cardiology, radiology, microbiology and pathology charted documents and clinical-note staged documents.

 * When searching with the `period` parameter:
   * It must be provided twice, once with the `ge` prefix, and once with the `lt` prefix.
   * If one `period` parameter includes a time, both must include a time.